sidneyraabe/FE_website/README.md

 A confirmation message will appear in the console indicating that the server is running.

 ### Step 3:
-Navigate to the chat page, (we recommend Live Server VSCode extension for ease of use), and copy the same page URL into as many separate tabs or windows desired.
+Navigate to or refresh the chat page.

 Any sent message (green) will appear as a received message (grey) in the other connected tabs.